farid-bioinfo/gut-brain-interaction-effects/README.md

 ---

-## ðŸ“‹ Project Overview
+## 📋 Project Overview

 This project demonstrates advanced statistical modelling using interaction terms to explore whether the effect of gut microbiome diversity on cognitive function depends on diet quality.
-Unlike additive models where predictors contribute independently, interaction models reveal synergistic or antagonistic relationships between variablesâ€”critical for understanding biological systems where factors work together.
+Unlike additive models where predictors contribute independently, interaction models reveal synergistic or antagonistic relationships between variables—critical for understanding biological systems where factors work together.

 ### Research Question